 Choosing to begin therapy can be a difficult decision.
-When considering something new, you may have a lot of questions: “What will therapy be like?
-What will the therapist be like?
-What will they expect of me?”
+You may have a lot of questions.
+Below are answers to some questions you might have that I hope can reduce some of your anxiety.
 I strive to create a safe place where any client can feel comfortable sharing and being vulnerable while working through the problems and issues that they find important.
-Here are answers to some questions you might have that I hope can reduce some of your anxiety:

 How long will therapy take?